somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 ![[Blank diagram.jpeg]]

 If any lines of the input JSON fail to meet the criterion mentioned in the schema then it will be considered failed data.
-The rest will be consider for transformation, first we will discard all the rows where we're observing less than zero sales an
+The rest will be consider for transformation, first we will discard all the rows where we're observing average selling price and sales is less than equal to zero(though this scenario will not arise )

 ## Dynamic Pricing
 The elasticity of a product is defined as $\gamma = \frac{\partial Q / Q}{\partial P / P}$, where $Q$ is the sales quantity and $P$ is the sales price of the product.
 To simplify the differential equation, we'll take the denominator in the other side and doing integration and little bit of manipulation we can express this equation this way - $Q=CP^\gamma$, where $C$ is the integration constant.
 Now, let's assume that at $t$-th time point/day sales quantity is $Q_t$ and average selling price is $P_t$.
 So, $Q_t =  P_t^\gamma$ and $Q_{t-1} =  P_{t-1}^\gamma$, by taking the ration of these two, we can express $Q_t$ as a function of $P_t$, i.e., $Q_t = Q_{t-1} \big( \frac{P_t}{P_{t-1}}\big)^\gamma$.
 This equation can be used for elasticity estimation.